LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    abstract class.
 I.e. there is no ``abstract`` keyword in Logtalk.

 **abstract method**
-   In Logtalk, you may simply declare a method (predicate) in a class without defining it, leaving its definition to some descendant sub-class.
+   In Logtalk, you may simply declare a method (:term:`predicate`) in a class without defining it, leaving its definition to some descendant sub-class.